Unofficially, the Great Falls area is the top climbing spot in the Washington, D.C. region.

 On the Maryland side of the river, the good climbing cliffs are not as numerous, but there are still several excellent crags.
 That land is part of the C&O Canal National Historical Park, also administered by the National Park Service.
 Though not technically a part of Great Falls Park, the Maryland side is certainly part of the Great Falls area, and Carderock, technically not part of Mather Gorge, the area's showpiece and home to most of the climbing crags, is part of the C&O Canal National Historical Park and is probably the most popular climbing spot in the region.

 Although the routes here are short (up to about 70'), this is NOT an area for sport climbing.
 Almost all old bolts have been removed, and park rules and local ethics preclude new drilling and bolting.
 Toproping is the norm in Great Falls Park, but some routes are suitable for leading.
 YOU decide when you examine the routes yourself.
-Do note that trad climbing is not popular here because although the rock is nice and solid, protection is known to break or slip out.
+Do note that trad climbing is not popular here because although the rock is nice and solid, protection is known to break or slip out due to the extreme smoothness of the rock in so many places.

 Great Falls Park offers much more than climbing; hiking, mountain biking, kayaking, wildlife viewing, and just plain old family picnicking are also popular.
 This page, and its children, though, will focus on the climbing, aside from the scenic (I hope) pictures of the area itself.